citrix/citrix-daas-rest-go/citrixorchestration/docs/AppVIsolationGroupResponseModel.md

 HasAppVPackages returns a boolean if a field has been set.

+### SetAppVPackagesNil

+`func (o *AppVIsolationGroupResponseModel) SetAppVPackagesNil(b bool)`

+ SetAppVPackagesNil sets the value for AppVPackages to be an explicit nil

+### UnsetAppVPackages
+`func (o *AppVIsolationGroupResponseModel) UnsetAppVPackages()`

+UnsetAppVPackages ensures that no value is present for AppVPackages, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)